Charles-Joseph de Harlez de Deulin

+Biography

 The family of de Harlez was an old and noble family of Liège.
-On completing his ordinary college course de Harlez devoted himself to the study of law in the University of Liège.
+On completing his ordinary college course, de Harlez devoted himself to the study of law in the University of Liège.
 His success in legal studies was considerable, and a strong doctorate examination brought his career at the law school to a close.
 His family connections and his own ability gave promise of a bright future, but, growing dissatisfied with the law, de Harlez soon abandoned the legal profession altogether.

-He then took up the study of theology, and in 1858 was ordained priest.
+He then took up the study of theology, and in 1858 was ordained a priest.
 After his ordination he was appointed director of the college of Saint-Quirin in Huy.
 In 1867 he was put in charge of a new arts school which had been established for young ecclesiastics in connection with the Catholic University of Louvain.
 This position he held for four years.
-An old predilection for Oriental studies began then to make itself felt again in him.
-He was appointed to a professorship in the Oriental department of the Louvain Catholic University in 1871 and devoted himself with energy to the study of the Zoroastrian Sacred book - the Avesta - of which he published a translation (1875–77).
+In 1871, he was appointed to a professorship in the Oriental department of the Louvain Catholic University.
+There he studied the Avesta, publishing a translation in 1875–77.

-Spiegel had already translated the Avesta into German and Anqueil-Duperron had attempted a translation into French.
+In 1771, Anqueil-Duperron (1731-1805) published the first translation of the Avesta obtained from the Indian Zoroastrians, and, in 1852, Friedrich von Spiegel (1820-1905) published a translation into German.
 The translation of de Harlez was an addition to Avesta exegesis, and the second edition of the work appeared in 1881.
-The relationship between the Rig Veda and the Avesta were not yet fully understood, de Harlez set himself to determine it.
+The relationship between the Rig Veda and the Avesta was not yet fully understood, and de Harlez set himself to determine it.
 He emphasized the differences, in spite of many apparent agreements, between the two texts.
 His view met with much opposition, but some of his opponents - for instance James Darmesteter - reportedly came round to his point of view.